 In a world of inequality such as ours it is important not just to remember but to celebrate the philanthropy of those who have sought to make life more bearable for the disadvantaged and needy.
 London offers many examples of ventures, past and present, which have done just that.

 The Battle for Bethnal Green

 Bethnal Green was a semi-rural hamlet when it was absorbed by the growing metropolis of London.
-This tour explores how this East End parish struggled with the many problems caused by the new urban context.
+This tour explores how this East End parish struggled with the problems caused for it by the new urban context.

-This tour visits sites in the City of London connected with philanthropic ventures, and uncovers some surprising helping hands.
+This tour visits sites in the City of London connected with philanthropic ventures.
+In this way we uncover some surprising helping hands.
 It shows how helping others begins just by being there.